This article originally appeared in WPP’s Sparksheet.

 - Real: communicating honestly, being genuine, and acting with integrity

 Being authentic gives a consumer something to believe in beyond a simple monetary transaction.
 Trust is earned when a brand backs up that belief consistently.
 Brands must give consumers something to believe in because marketing is predicated on a human behavior.
-Marketing exists to understand consumer motives and give them a justification for making a purchase and crafting a mutually beneficial relationship.

-This is simple when deconstructed both logically and emotionally.
 All that consumers want, what they will pay more for, and what will keep them coming back is the idea that a company will treat them the way that they themselves would want to be treated.

 Know thy customers and do unto them what you want done to yourselves.
 Thus endeth the lesson.